cympfh/annict-cli/README.md

 $ annict calendar

-lists up all your unwatch
+lists up all your watching programs

 $ annict watch <title-query>

-marks a episode as watched.
+marks an episode as watched.
 This command works as a CLI.
 1. search works with <title-query> (the search history and this result will be cached)
 2. choose a work